kmzbrnoI/uLI-fw/README.md

 ## LEDs

-### Input LED (green)
+### IO LED (green)

-This LED is turned on by default.
-It turns off for a few milliseconds when a command arrives from a command station to uLI.
-This LED usually blinks as it shows *normal inquiry* packets arriving.
-If this LED is permanently turned on, the command station is not sending *normal inquiry* packets and something went really wring.
+This LED should normally blink.
+It indicates communication with PC and command station.
+At start, this LED is turned off and it turns on when USB communication is succesfully established.
+Every time communication with PC breaks, this LED turns off.

-### Output LED (green)
+Normally, LED turns off for a short time when a *normal inquiry* or *request acknowledgement* is received from a command station to uLI.
+When a data-message is received, LED turns off for a longer time.

-This LED is turned on before a valid connection with PC is established.
-After establishing the connection, this LED turns off and blinks only when a command is being sent from the uLI to the command station.
+When a byte is received from PC the LED turns off for a longer time.

 ### Status LED (yellow)
 - 1 blink = normal operations